7 Effective Stretches To Ease Tailbone Pain During Pregnancy

 Prenatal physical therapy can help in relieving pain and smoothen labor and delivery.
 According to the American College of Obstetricians and Gynecologists (ACOG), modified yoga and prenatal pilates can benefit pregnant women.
 However, ACOG recommends practicing prenatal yoga as per expert guidance and avoiding poses requiring being still or laying on the back for a long time (3).

-Gentle exercises and stretches might help in reducing the pain in the tailbone, but it is advisable to consult your physician before taking up any exercise during pregnancy.
+Gentle exercises and stretches help reduce the pain in the tailbone, offer relaxation, and prepare the body for childbirth.
+However, it is advisable to consult your physician before exercising during pregnancy.
 A physiotherapist may help you perform the exercises to support your tailbone.

 1. Torso twist